Tuscan White Bean Soup

 I love this soup.
 So warm and comforting for the winter months.
 I also agree with your thoughts on purchasing an immersion blender, so worth it.

 It’s bitter cold here so soup is always on the menu.
-Your tuscan bean soup looks so warm and comforting, Definitely making this after Thanksgiving.
+Your bean soup was so warm and comforting.
 Thanks!

 Thanks Julie!
 I still have my blender, but I use my immersion much much more!

 I love warm, cozy soups on chilly fall evenings!
-This looks like an awesome flavor packed dish!
+This was an awesome flavor-packed dish!

 Thank you Carrie!
 It really is!

-I just want to hold this bowl in my hands and go into the flashback of my recent holiday in Italy.
-What a comforting and nutritious soup!
+I needed to make this after my recent holiday in Italy.
+What a comforting and delicious soup!

 Thanks Jagruti!
 I love traveling to Italy!
 It’s especially nice because hubby’s brother lives there with his wife and kiddos so we get to see family as well as the sights!

-I love bean soup and this one is making my mouth water!
-This would be a perfect meal for those cold winter nights.
+I love bean soup and this one is fabulous It’s a perfect meal for those cold nights.

 Thank you Holly!
 It is such a yummy warming soup!